splunk/public-o11y-docs/gdi/monitors/apache-httpserver.md

     url: "http://{{.Host}}:{{.Port}}/server-status?auto"
 ```

-To complete the integration, include the monitor in a `metrics` pipeline.
+Next, include the monitor in a `metrics` pipeline.
 To do this, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file.
 For example:

 ```
 service: